sligtenberg/job-applicant-report/README.md

 To see how the frontend handles incomplete data such as a job with no applicants, or an applicant with missing information, use db2.json.
 To test other cases, create new json files in the root directory and open with json-server.

 For example: $ json-server db3.json

+## Future plans and other notes

+ - Build a server.
+This is a frontend only MVP for the code challenge.
+We implement a lightweight json server which serves data in three separate arrays and fails to make use of the relational nature of our database.
+The next step is to build a real server and serve the data as an object.
+The backend should construct this object based on the relationships between data.

+ - At this time, we create a static html page, meaning React is pretty unnecessary and we could just use Vanilla JavaScript.
+However, if we wish to add the capacity to modify data through this page, React will be helpful.

 ##